-× by posting the document(s) listed above to the Santa Clara County Superior Court website in regard to the Antelope Valley Groundwater matter. by placing the document(s) listed above in a sealed envelope with postage thereon fully prepaid, in the United States mail at Irvine, California addressed as set forth below. by causing personal delivery by ASAP Corporate Services of the document(s) listed above to the person(s) at the address(es) set forth below. by personally delivering the document(s) listed above to the person(s) at the address(es) set forth below.
+X by posting the document(s) listed above to the Santa Clara County Superior Court website in regard to the Antelope Valley Groundwater matter. by placing the document(s) listed above in a scaled envelope with postage thereon fully prepaid, in the United States mail at Irvine, California addressed as set forth below. by causing personal delivery by ASAP Corporate Services of the document(s) listed above to the person(s) at the address(es) set forth below. by personally delivering the document(s) listed above to the person(s) at the address(es) set forth below.
 I caused such envelope to be delivered via overnight delivery addressed as indicated on the attached service list.
 Such envelope was deposited for delivery by Federal Express following the firm's ordinary business practices.

-I am readily familiar with the firm's practice of collection and processing correspondence for mailing.
-Under that practice it would be deposited with the U.S. Postal Service on that same day with postage thereon fully prepaid in the ordinary course of business.
-I am aware that on motion of the party served, service is presumed invalid if postal cancellation date or postage meter date is more than one day after date of deposit for mailing in affidavit.

-I declare under penalty of perjury under the laws of the State of California that the above is true and correct.
+Service on that am aware that I am readily familiar with the firm's practice of collection and processing e for mailing.
+Under that practice it would be deposited with the U.S. Postal t same day with postage thereon fully prepaid in the ordinary course of business.
+I on motion of the party served, service is presumed invalid if postal cancellation e meter date is more than one day after date of deposit for mailing in affidavit. above is true a I declare under penalty of perjury under the laws of the State of California that the nd correct.
 Executed on March 13, 2007, at Irvine, California.
+TeMy V. Kerry Y/Koefe